thecarp/dactyl-keyboard/doc/configuration.md

 The anchor metaphor is related to the concept of bodies.
-Whereas an `anchor` setting controls the position of a feature in vector space, a `body` setting controls which models and therefore which output files will include the feature, regardless of its position in vector space.
+Whereas an `anchor` setting controls the position of a feature in vector space, a `body` setting controls which 3D models and therefore which output files will include the feature, regardless of its position in vector space.

-The following bodies are recognized:
+Where a `body` parameter appears, the following settings are recognized:

 * `auto` (default): The application will determine the body from the anchor and other settings, defaulting to the main body in case of ambiguity.
-* `main-body`: The main body of the keyboard.
+* `main`: The main body of the keyboard.
 * `central-housing`: The central housing.
 * `wrist-rest`: The wrist rest.